kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/ipam/_index.en.md

 - `allocationPrefix` should be equal or greater than the pool subnet mask size.

 ### Modifications
+In general, modifications of the `IPAMPool` are not allowed, with the following exceptions:

+- It is possible to add a new datacenter into the `IPAMPool`.
+- It is possible to delete a datacenter from the `IPAMPool`, if there is no persisted allocation (`IPAMAllocation`) in any user cluster for it.

-In general, modifications are not allowed.
-If you need to change an already applied `IPAMPool`, you should first delete it (note that all user clusters allocations `IPAMAllocation` will be deleted, in that case) and then apply it with the changes.
+If you need to change an already applied `IPAMPool`, you should first delete it and then apply it with the changes.

-The only allowed modification in a `IPAMPool` CR is the deletion of a datacenter configuration if there is no persisted allocation `IPAMAllocation` in any user cluster for it.
+Note that by `IPAMPool` deletion, all user clusters allocations (`IPAMAllocation`) will be deleted as well.

-## Generated resource (IPAMAllocation)
+## Generated Resource (IPAMAllocation)
 The IPAM controller in the seed-controller-manager is in charge of the allocation of IP ranges from the defined pools for user clusters.
 For each user cluster which runs in a datacenter for which an `IPAMPool` is defined, it will automatically allocate a free IP range from the available pool.

 The persisted allocation is an `IPAMAllocation` CR that will be installed in the seed cluster in the user cluster's namespace.